 Gardeners and homesteaders everywhere are ditching the bulky winter sweaters, rolling up their sleeves and getting their hands dirty with new-found energy.

 It can be overwhelming though at times!
-You garden may look like a tornado has been through (hopefully not for real!) with fallen leaves, branches, dead perennials that you didn’t get a chance to cleanup in the fall (for this fall, be sure to do some cleanup [link]).
+You garden may look like a tornado has been through (hopefully not for real!) with fallen leaves, branches, dead perennials that you didn’t get a chance to cleanup in the fall.

 So once the snow has melted and the weather warms up, time to get started cleaning up and preparing for lots of new growth!